 Title: Henry S. Kaiser Jr. papers.

 Volume of collection: 1.0 cubic feet.

 Language of materials: Collection materials are in English.

 Henry Kaiser was born in Fairbanks, Alaska in 1932.
-Born with a heart defect, he contracted tuberculosis in his late teens and spent three years in the Seward Sanitorium, from 1950 to 1953.
+Born with a heart defect, he contracted tuberculosis in his late teens and spent three years in the Seward Sanatorium, from 1950 to 1953.
 After his discharge from the sanitorium in 1953, he spent a semester at the University of Alaska in Fairbanks, and then hitchhiked to the Mayo Clinic in Rochester, Minnesota where he underwent surgery that corrected his heart defect.
 He graduated from the University of Alaska in 1960 with a degree in education, and later worked as an educator and for the Bureau of Indian Affairs.
 Kaiser also taught elementary school in Nenana and Ft.
 Richardson, and was an avid photographer.
 He died in Anchorage in 2011.

 Digitized copies: Select images in the collection have been digitized and added to Alaska’s Digital Archives.
 Use search term “Henry S. Kaiser Jr.” to find the images.

 Preferred citation: Henry S. Kaiser Jr. papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Separated materials: Publications were removed from the collection and some added to Consortium Library’s Rare Books.
 Please ask an archivist for further information.

 Acquisition note: The collection was given to the Archives by Esther Kaiser, Henry’s wife, in 2013.
 Additions were made to the collection in 2016 and 2017 by Kaiser’s son, Eric.